spsStonyBrook/spsstonybrook.github.io/postMaker/subfields.md

 ### Condensed Matter: Theory, Experiment and Device Physics

-Condensed matter is the study of the physical properties and behavior of “dense” matter, such as solids or liquids.
+Condensed matter is the study of the physical properties and behavior of ''dense” matter'', such as solids or liquids.
 Understanding the fundamental characteristics of matter has applications across all STEM, from developing stronger metals to crystallizing proteins for medical study.
 Some areas of study are superconductors, polymers, and quantum memory storage.
 Condensed matter research overlaps with chemistry, AMO, biophysics, and many other areas, making it the largest and most active field of contemporary physics.

 Experimental and device research is typically hands-on, with many opportunities to work in a lab.
 Undergraduate work may entail building and/or calibrating experimental equipment, synthesizing materials needed for study, or observing materials under stress or other extreme conditions.
 Theoretical condensed matter research applies laws from quantum mechanics, nuclear/particle physics, thermodynamics, and more to construct models of matter under various conditions.
 Undergraduates participate in building these models through evaluating numerical computation code and comparing differential solutions.